Dark circles under the eyes are a common problem that can cause cosmetic concerns in any age group.

 Vegetables and Fruits

 Cucumber, a common sight in parlors and beauty treatment photographs, has a scientific rationale behind worth knowing.
 Cold sliced round cucumber pieces (refrigerated for 30 minutes) when kept over the eyes for 10-15 minutes, cause constriction of blood vessels, and make the darkness less prominent.
-They also contain antioxidants including vitamin C, which helps reduce pigmentation.
+Round cotton pads dipped in cold water can serve the same purpose, however, cucumber also contains antioxidants including vitamin C, which helps reduce pigmentation.
 Chilled Potato slices can also have a similar effect.